machinable-org/machinable/docs/guide/machinable-yaml.md

 ## Module mapping

-The component section lists the project's components and their configuration using the following convention: the name determines the python module that contains the component's code, for example:
+The components section lists the project's components and their configuration using the following convention: the name determines the python module that contains the components's code, for example:

 <Annotated name="module_mapping" :debug="false">
 <<< @/docs/.vuepress/includes/machinable_yaml/machinable.yaml